- 1 How do I transfer ownership of a savings bond?

 A savings bond isn’t transferable, so signing it doesn’t allow someone else to cash it.
 As protection against fraud, financial institutions require more than a signature to cash savings bonds.
 If you’re unable to cash a bond yourself, a registered co-owner can do it, or you can give someone power of attorney.

-How do I change the beneficiary on a savings bond?
+How do I change the beneficiary on a Series I bond?

 Enter “Change the Name of a Living Beneficiary” in the “Reason for Reissue” section.
 Take your driver’s license or state I.D. and Form PD F 4000 to a bank to have your signature notarized.
 Sign the form in front of the certifying officer, who will then sign and stamp Form PD F 4000.

 A parent or guardian can cash a minor’s savings bond only if the child is too young to sign the bond on her own.
 A parent who wants to cash a child’s bond probably should take the child to the bank to show the bank officials that the bond owner is not yet old enough to sign for herself.

 More than 95% of savings bonds are cashed at local banks and credit unions.
 Here’s why: It’s quick and easy (you get your money right away).
 You can immediately reinvest your money – with the bank or elsewhere.